First published May 15, 2020, last updated July 14, 2020

 As mentioned above, if you arrive in the country by sea or air, you must attend a mandatory 14 day quarantine immediately after arrival.
 The Health Department website mentions the phrase “with few exceptions”.
 The cynicist in me suspected that caveat was there for the Kerry Stokes’ of the world, who would prefer to quarantine themselves in Perth mansions rather than slum it in the same hotels as everyone else.

-But it turns out there are a list of people who are “recommended” to be exempted by the federal government, although the states and territories can make their own judgements.
+But it turns out there are a list of people who are “recommended” to be exempted by the federal government, although the states and territories can make their own judgments.

 Who is exempted from quarantine?